sju-chem264-2019/hello-world-Yekaterina25/README.md

 # hello-world
 Introduction to Github
 # Goal 1
-I want to learn how to do basic coding!
+I want to learn how to do basic coding!!